 Let Employees Learn in the Flow of Work

-Foster a learning mindset by providing opportunities for ongoing education.
-Workshops, online courses, and access to a learning management system are all possibilities.
-Include learning in day-to-day activities.
-A learning culture where employees can learn new skills and knowledge while at work improves their professional development and adds to a more innovative and adaptable workforce.
+A learning culture where employees can gain new skills and knowledge while at work improves their professional development and adds to a more innovative and adaptable workforce.

 Introduce Work Gradually

 Avoid overwhelming new hires with a heavy workload at the outset.
 Gradually increase their responsibilities as they become more comfortable and confident in their roles.
-This approach prevents burnout and allows new employees to build their skills and expertise step by step.
-It’s a strategy that promotes long-term success and confirms it can contribute effectively to your organization’s goals over time.

 7. Check-ins and Feedback